FOR IMMEDIATE RELEASE

-SEMA recently established the Leo Kagan Scholarship as part of the SEMA Memorial Scholarship Fund, which promotes industry leadership by supporting the educational efforts of current and future automotive professionals.
+DIAMOND BAR, CA (Oct.
+18, 2012) - The Leo Kagan Scholarship has been established as part of the SEMA Memorial Scholarship Fund, a group that promotes industry leadership by supporting the educational efforts of current and future automotive professionals.

 Kagan is an industry icon who was instrumental in the founding of the SEMA Scholarship Program.
 The new scholarship will be presented annually to a female interested in a career in the restyling market.

 "While women were not traditionally involved in our industry, they have become more and more integral over the years," said Kagan.
 "I'm glad that this SEMA Scholarship will ensure that females receive support and encouragement to pursue careers in the automotive restyling market.
 Such diversity in our industry is what contributes to the excitement and innovation of the specialty equipment market."